 How to Deal with Compacted Soil (without digging)

 Dealing with compacted soil is a pain—often a literal pain, if you try to dig through it.
 But there is a way to deal with compacted soil without digging.
-When you work with plants and soil life, you can turn compacted soil into healthy soil.
+When you work with plants and soil life, you can turn compacted soil into healthy, living soil.
 Let’s dive into how to do this.

 One of my food forests is in an area that used to be used as a parking lot.
 While it wasn’t paved, it was covered with gravel, and it was so compacted that I couldn’t get a shovel into it.